 If Jon wouldn’t have spoken up, he would not get his needs met because Kara was satisfied having him as an emotionally attached friend.
 By asserting himself, Jon was able to help himself and avoid getting dragged along by someone else’s agenda.

-I’m sure I know what most of the anxious guys out there are thinking.
+I’m sure I know what most of the anxious people out there are thinking.
 But if I speak up, then I’ll still be alone.
 This is not true.

-Ben and Julie were watching a movie for their fourth date.
-Ben sat down first, near the middle.
+Sarah and Julia were watching a movie for their fourth date.
+Sarah sat down first, near the middle.
 When Julia sat down she placed herself farther away, close to the armrest.
-To Ben, it felt like she had placed that large gap between them for a reason.
+To Sarah, it felt like she had placed that large gap between them for a reason.

-At first he believed that she just didn’t like him, but he decided to challenge his limiting belief and assert his desires.
+At first she believed that she just didn’t like her, but she decided to challenge her limiting belief and assert her desires.

-In a flirtatious way Ben asked, “May I have a kiss?”
-Julia eyes instantly lit up and a smile grew across her face.
-She looked at him and nodded.
-Ben leaned over and kissed her.
+In a flirtatious way, Sarah asked, “May I have a kiss?”
+Julia’s eyes instantly lit up and a smile grew across her face.
+She looked at her and nodded.
+Sarah leaned over and kissed her.

-Immediately after, she snuggled under his arm and she would occasionally kiss his cheek during the rest of the movie.
+Immediately after, she snuggled under her arm and she would occasionally kiss her cheek during the rest of the movie.
 From that moment on, her shyness was never an issue in the relationship, even two years later.

-By Ben expressing his needs, he closed the gap he felt between them.
-His directness bought the relationship closer, not only physically, but emotionally as well.
+By Sarah expressing her needs, she closed the gap she felt between them.
+Her directness brought the relationship closer, not only physically, but emotionally as well.

 A response to assertive effective communication is always very telling.
 It can bring your relationship closer, or it can help you avoid deadbeat relationships.